 Provide close and constant attention to children you are supervising in or near water.

 Fence pools and spas with adequate barriers, including four-sided fencing.

 Children, inexperienced swimmers, and all boaters should wear U.S. Coast Guard-approved life jackets.

-At the beach, always swim in a lifeguarded area.
+Always swim in a lifeguarded area.

 Don’t wait until it’s too late: learn how to respond to aquatic and other emergencies by taking Red Cross first aid, CPR and water safety courses.